Places of Interest in Westerham

 Many old pictures of Westerham show that there used to be a strange structure standing on the Green.
 There are several prints of this building in existence (this one is thought to be 1830).
 It was known variously as The Buttery, The Market House, The Summer House, The Pavilion or even The Temple of the Winds.
 To read lots more about it, click here.

-The General Wolfe Public House
+The General Wolfe (Public House)

 Built in the 16th century but mostly clad in 19th century weather boarding.
 Now converted to private dwelling.

 Built in the 16th century or earlier and lived in by William Pitt at one time whilst his home in Keston was being repaired.
 Numerous additions to the rear including a modern kitchen wing.
 Now converted to private dwelling.

 Early 19th century; two-storey with high pitched roof.
 The home of Countess Winterton in the early 19th century; now the offices of the local free paper, the County Border News.